 Today’s post is a review and fact-check of stem cell supplements.
 This is the second time I have looked at the state of stem cell supplements.
-If anything, it seems things have gotten more complicated and problematic in the last two to three years.
+The number of supplements has greatly increased.

 Quick Article Summary and Claim Review.
 Stem cell supplements claim to improve your health by impacting your stem cells.
-My research indicates there are no strong clinical trial data to support such claims.
+My research as a stem cell biologist on the state of this arena indicates that there are no strong clinical trial data to support such claims.
 Stem cell supplements pose risks too and they are expensive.
 As a stem cell biologist, I generally recommend against taking stem cell supplements but consult your physician.

 Let’s go through the potential risks and benefits here as we discuss the science.